 Frequently asked questions

-Recent “big” data gathered specifically from period tracking apps suggests the average cycle might be longer (Faust, et al., 2019; Bull, J. R, et all, 2019).
-But there are limitations to the data as the study population is derived solely from users of tracking apps who may not be representative of the wider population, and hence we keep 28 days.
+It’s important to note that the average durations referred to above may not be representative of individual experiences of menstruation.
+Data gathered from period tracking apps suggests the average cycle may be longer (Faust, et al., 2019; Bull, J. R, et all, 2019).
+However, there are limitations to the data as the study population is derived solely from users of tracking apps who may not be representative of the wider population.
+Therefore, we adhere to the widely accepted 28-day average.

 Who came up with the idea for Menstrual Hygiene Day?
 How did it start?

 Who is behind Menstrual Hygiene Day?